cameronangliss/vgc-bench/README.md

 ## 📊 Evaluation

-- [play.py](vgc_bench/play.py) loads a saved policy and plays it against humans either via challenge or the ladder on Pokémon Showdown
+- [play.py](vgc_bench/play.py) loads a saved policy onto the live Pokémon Showdown servers, where the policy can receive challenges from other users or enter the online Elo ladder
 - [eval.py](vgc_bench/eval.py) runs the cross-play evaluation, performance test, generalization test, and ranking algorithm as described in our paper (see above)

 See [eval.sh](eval.sh) for an example call of [eval.py](vgc_bench/eval.py) (or just configure and run the bash script itself).